SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

   3. *pitstopFuel(?refuelAmount, ?numRefuels)*

-     *?refuelAmount* is unified with amount of fuel which will be refilled at the pitstops and *?numRefuels* will be unified with the number of refuels at the pitstops.
+     *?refuelAmount* is unified with the amount of fuel which will be refilled at the pitstops and *?numRefuels* will be unified with the number of refuels at the pitstops.

   4. *startTyreCompound(?tyreCompound, ?tyreCompoundColor)*